 March 29, 2017 to Present / Las Lomas, Peru

-After four months working working with the community to remove mud, mold and debris from homes and schools, we shifted our focus to the longer-term need of rebuilding schools – the basic hub of every community.
+After four months of working with the community to remove mud, mould and debris from homes and schools, we shifted our focus to the longer-term need of rebuilding schools – the basic hub of every community.
 As part of our “Back to School Peru” initiative, in partnership with Happy Hearts Fund, our goal is to get 2,000 kids back to school in the next year.
 The work includes cleaning out the existing schools of mud and debris and constructing temporary learning centers.

 Our recovery program has been operating near Las Lomas, Piura.
 Thanks to the generous support of our donors and partners, construction of our first permanent school in Peru began on August 1, 2017; we have since completed this school and been able to commence work on other schools in this region.

 Operations have now begun in the Afro Peruvian community of Yapatera Municipality, Piura.
 We will focus on 2 schools initially, working on their WaSH facilities, retaining walls and respective repairs.
 These schools will impact 147 students, allowing them to go back to a safe learning environment before the school year starts in 2018.

 All Hands Volunteers has been working to not only rebuild schools but to help restore and renew the affected regions through several projects; these have included English lessons for children, English lessons within the Yapatera Municipality, inviting community members to volunteer, Little Dreams craft and entertainment evening and performing Women’s Worth sessions to empower women in the community.

 Please donate today, in order to allow us to continue helping those affected by the disaster!